lily-harper/bon-iver-everywhere/README.md

 Can artist connectivity be modeled through graph based methods?

-An exploration of music, , and networks.
+An exploration of music, genre, and networks.

 **Stack:** `python`, `pandas`, `numpy`, `networkx`
 **Tools:** `ChatGPT`, `Codex`